Free Trade Agreements

 How U.S. Textile and Apparel Companies Benefit

-Through duty elimination, the U.S.-Morocco FTA allows U.S. textile, apparel, footwear and travel goods exporters to be more price-competitive in the Moroccan market when competing with domestic suppliers and with third country suppliers that do not have duty benefits.
+Through duty elimination, the U.S.-Morocco FTA (USMFTA) allows U.S. textile, apparel, footwear and travel goods exporters to be more price-competitive in the Moroccan market when competing with domestic suppliers and with third country suppliers that do not have duty benefits.
 Through the elimination of a variety of non-tariff barriers, the FTA further opens the Moroccan market to U.S. products.
 The FTA affords substantial benefits in a broad range of service sectors; enhances the protection of intellectual property; facilitates U.S. investments through predictable access and a stable business environment; and provides for open and fair government procurement.

 Under the FTA, duties on qualifying textile, apparel, footwear, and travel goods have been eliminated.
-The duty-free status and/or staged tariff rates are listed by HS number in the Tariff Elimination Schedule of Morocco.
+The duty-free status and/or staged tariff rates are listed by HTS number in the Tariff Elimination Schedule of Morocco.
 (For importing goods from Morocco to the United States, see the Tariff Elimination Schedule of the United States.)
 Each line item of the FTA tariff schedules is assigned a letter code that indicates the staging by which the duty for each product is reduced and ultimately eliminated.
 See Textiles and Apparel Chapter 4 of the Agreement for more details on the tariff elimination, as well as the exceptions listed below.

 Also see ITA's FTA Tariff Tool to determine current and future tariffs for qualifying products, as well as the date on which products are duty-free.

 In order to take advantage of the duty reduction/elimination, products must qualify as "originating" goods under the terms of the Agreement.
 In general, the product must have sufficient U.S. or Moroccan content or processing to meet the criteria.

 Rules of Origin for Textile and Apparel Products